benjaminsanborn/SQL-Style-Guide/README.md

   i.e.
   the USERs NAME
   the WAREHOUSE_GOODs STOCK_CODE.

+#### Boolean types

+When possible, boolean column names should be stripped of any logical modifiers and answer a simple question.

+  i.e.
+  _BAD_ - ANSWER.IS_NOT_REQUIRED
+  _GOOD_ - ANSWER.IS_REQUIRED

+Although certain SQL engines will force a TINYINT or other on your BOOLEAN columns-- it's best to treat them semantically.

 #### Primary keys
 If the primary key of a table is a single, autoincrementing integer, it should be named "id".